HPAI-BSC/TuRTLe/README.md

 ## News

+- **[2026-02-10]** We introduce a brand new benchmark for Module Completion, based on Tiny Tapeout with more than 1000 real-world designs
 - **[2025-11-09]** We release TuRTLe v2 with API inference support and local Docker-based evaluation for easy reproducibility
 - **[2025-07-03]** TuRTLe now supports Verilator as a simulator to check for Syntax and Functionality
 - **[2025-06-12]** We add support for multi-node inference with Ray and the configurations for bigger models